-- Seek immediate medical attention by calling 911 or your local emergency number for symptoms that include cool, moist, pale skin, rapid pulse, elevated or lowered blood pressure, nausea, loss of consciousness, vomiting or a high body temperature.
+- Seek immediate medical attention by calling 911 or your local emergency number for symptoms that include cool, moist pale skin, rapid pulse, elevated or lowered blood pressure, nausea, loss of consciousness, vomiting and high body temperature.

 - For late stage heat stroke symptoms, cool the person further by positioning ice or cold packs on wrists, ankles, groin and neck and in armpits.